 An Authorized Participant who exchanges securities for Creation Units generally will recognize a gain or a loss.
 The gain or loss will be equal to the difference between (i) the sum of the market value of the Creation Units at the time and any net amount of cash received by the Authorized Participant in the exchange and (ii) the sum of the exchanger's aggregate basis in the securities surrendered and any net amount of cash paid for such Creation Units.
 A person who redeems Creation Units will generally recognize a gain or loss equal to the difference between the exchanger's basis in the Creation Units and the sum of the aggregate market value of any securities received plus the amount of any cash received for such Creation Units.
 The Internal Revenue Service, however, may assert that a loss realized upon an exchange of securities for Creation Units cannot be deducted currently under the rules governing "wash sales," or on the basis that there has been no significant change in economic position.
-All or some portion of any capital gain or loss realized upon the creation Units have been held for more than one year.
+All or some portion of any capital gain or loss realized upon the creation Units will generally be treated as long-term capital gain or loss if securities exchanged for such Creation Units have been held for more than one year.